 In this article, we reveal a few fun facts about animal dung that you might not guess just from looking at it.

 As a result, hyena scat is white - making it highly visible against the burnt orange backdrop of the savannah.
-In 2013, fossilized hyena poo was discovered to contain human hairs estimated to be at least 200,000 years old.
+In 2013, fossilized hyena poo was discovered containing human hairs estimated to be at least 200,000 years old.

 Despite their fearsome reputation, Nile crocodiles make pretty dedicated mothers.
 After burying their eggs in the sand, crocodile moms guard their nests for three months before carefully uncovering the eggs when the little ones are ready to hatch.
 It is ironic, then, that crocodile poop is best known for its use in one of the world's very first contraceptives.
 According to papyrus scrolls dated to 1850 BC, women in Ancient Egypt used pessaries made from crocodile poo, honey and sodium carbonate to block and kill sperm.